 - Tarzan’s Treehouse, originally the Swiss Family Treehouse, is more than 70 feet tall, has a suspension bridge and pays tribute to its former theme with “Swisskapolka” music playing on a gramophone near the end of the climb.

-- The Enchanted Tiki Room, which celebrated its 50th anniversary in 2013, was the first attraction to feature Disney’s Audio-Animatronics technology.
+- Walt Disney’s Enchanted Tiki Room was the first attraction to feature Disney’s Audio-Animatronics technology.
 The cast of crooners in the show features 225 animated singing birds, flowers and tikis.
 That includes eight macaws, 12 toucans, 12 tiki drummers and more than 50 orchids.

-- The famous Dole Whip can be found at a kiosk in front of the Enchanted Tiki Room, which originally was going to be a restaurant.
+- The famous Dole Whip can be found at a kiosk in front of Walt Disney’s Enchanted Tiki Room, which originally was going to be a restaurant.
 In partial tribute to that dream, the Disneyland Hotel opened Trader Sam’s Enchanted Tiki Bar.
+Refreshing Dole Whip is also offered at The Tropical Hideaway.

 Cast member tips: